Published Jun 15, 2017

 The key to resolving broken authentication and session management is that authentication controls must be implemented centrally.
-This will prevent many issues since all web servers, application servers and other computer environments will have just one location that establishes and feeds the authentication and session management process.
+This will prevent many issues since all web servers, application servers and other computing environments will have just one location that establishes and feeds the authentication and session management process.

 Some key preventive measures include:

 - Passwords: strength, use, change controls, storage.
-Passwords strength should be complex, non-worded, alphanumeric with approved special characters, at least 8 to 15 characters long and changed periodically.
+Password strength should be complex, non-worded, alphanumeric with approved special characters, at least 8 to 15 characters long and changed periodically.
 Often the system will prompt for password change and let you know when a password is set to expire.

 - Use information: a predetermined amount of login attempts and no mention of whether the username or password was wrong.
 Change controls should include providing both the old and the new password and re-authenticating the user should the password or username be emailed.